mehvishahmed/mehvishahmed/README.md

 Grounded and solution oriented Computer Science & Engineering student, passionate about Artificial Intelligence and Machine Learning.
 Dynamic and motivated personality, skilled in building diverse cross functional teams, with an ability to work independently and/or in groups and demonstrating exceptional communication skills.
 Driven and motivated to make organizations thrive.

 - 👩‍💻 I practice coding on ![HackerRank](https://img.shields.io/badge/-Hackerrank-2EC866?style=for-the-badge&logo=HackerRank&logoColor=white)
-- 🌱 I’m currently learning C and C++
+- 🌱 I’m currently building my own portfolio website
 - How to reach me **mehvishahmed1000@gmail.com**
 - ⚡ Fun fact: Balloons scare me!